-It's important to remember that one blood test alone doesn't determine your risk of heart disease and that the most important risk factors for heart disease are smoking, high blood pressure, high cholesterol and diabetes.
+It's important to remember that one blood test alone doesn't determine your risk of heart disease.
+The most important risk factors for heart disease are smoking, high blood pressure, high cholesterol and diabetes.

 A cholesterol test, also called a lipid panel or lipid profile, measures the fats (lipids) in your blood.
 The measurements can indicate your risk of having a heart attack or other heart disease.
 The test typically includes measurements of:

-- Low-density lipoprotein (LDL) cholesterol.
+Low-density lipoprotein (LDL) cholesterol.
 This is sometimes called the "bad" cholesterol.
 Too much of it in your blood causes the accumulation of fatty deposits (plaques) in your arteries (atherosclerosis), which reduces blood flow.
-These plaques sometimes rupture and lead to major heart and vascular problems.
-Ideally, your LDL cholesterol level should be less than 130 mg/dL (3.4 mmol/L), and under 100 mg/dL (2.6 mmol/L) is even better.
+These plaque deposits sometimes rupture and lead to major heart and vascular problems.

 - High-density lipoprotein (HDL) cholesterol.
 This is sometimes called the "good" cholesterol because it helps carry away LDL cholesterol, keeping arteries open and your blood flowing more freely.
-Ideally, your HDL cholesterol level should be 60 mg/dL (1.6 mmol/L) or higher, though it's common that HDL cholesterol is higher in women than men.
+Ideally, your HDL cholesterol level should be over 40 mg/dL (1.0 mmol/L) for a man, and over 50 mg/dL (1.3 mg/dL) for a woman.

 - Triglycerides.
 Triglycerides are another type of fat in the blood.
 High triglyceride levels usually mean you regularly eat more calories than you burn.
-High levels increase your risk of heart disease.
+High levels can increase your risk of heart disease.
 Ideally, your triglyceride level should be less than 150 mg/dL (1.7 mmol/L).
-The American Heart Association (AHA) recommends that a triglyceride level of 100 mg/dL (1.1 mmol/L) or lower is considered "optimal."
-The AHA says this optimal level would improve your heart health.
+The American Heart Association (AHA) states that a triglyceride level of 100 mg/dL (1.1 mmol/L) or lower is considered "optimal."

 C-reactive protein (CRP) is a protein your liver produces as part of your body's response to injury or infection (inflammatory response).